pyrmont/articles.inqk.net/_posts/2019-05-06-how-to-time-machine-backup.md

 ## Rationale

-Some of you may be wondering, why would you want to do this when macOS can backup over a network connection?
+Some of you may be wondering, why would you want to do this when macOS can back up over a network connection?
 There are two reasons.

 - First, while macOS does support using a network drive for Time Machine backups, [they are flaky as shit][mwa].